MusicDin/kubitect/docs/user-guide/configuration/hosts.md

 &ensp;
 :octicons-file-symlink-file-24: Default: `22`

-By default, port `22` is used for SSH.
-If host is running SSH client on a different port, it is possible to change it for each host separately.
+By default, SSH uses port `22`.
+If a host is running an SSH client on a different port, you can change the port for each host separately.

 ```yaml
 hosts: